Miscegenation is sex between individuals of differing

 different racial types.
 Miscegenation is mixing of genes.
 Miscegenated means produced by

-and South Africa under apartheid) there have been laws prohibiting both sexual intercourse
+the American south and South Africa under apartheid) there have been laws prohibiting both

 The Supreme Court of the United States struck down